wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-3.md

 ### Publish

-This command publishes the package to _Pypi_ and automatically register it before uploading if this is the first time it is submitted:
+This command publishes the package to _PyPI_ and automatically register it before uploading if this is the first time it is submitted:

 ![poetry publish](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/May/poetry_vscode_p3/img/poetry_publish.png)